vdanepalli/vd_elearning/courses/fema/ics.md

 PPD-8, National Preparedness -- national whole community approach

-Unity of Command -- each and every one has only one supervisor
+NIMS components
+- Resource Management
+- Command and Coordination
+- Communications and Information management

+### Incident Command and Unified Command

 Chain of Commnad

-Unified Commnad -- when no particular one has authority or resources
+Unity of Command -- each and every one has only one supervisor Unified Commnad -- when no particular one has authority or resources
 - single Incident Command Post

+Formal communication -- assignments, requesting resources, progress etc Informal communication -- incident or event information

+After-Action reports, foot messengers, alternate means of communication

+Common Leadership Responsibilities
+- Communicate -- instruct, feedback
+- Supervise
+- Evaluate
+- Understand and Accept
+- Ensure
+- Take command
+- Motivate
+- Demonstrate

+Know, understand, practice responsibilities
+Commitment to duty, respect, and integrity